torik42/YaLafi/README.md

   material separated by intermediate \\text{...} or \\mbox{...}
   ('Parameters.math\_text\_macros').
 - Arguments of \\text and \\mbox are directly copied.
-- A “maths part” is substituted with a placeholder from rotating collection 'math\_repl\_display\*', if it does not consist only of punctuation marks from 'Parameters.math\_punctuation' or of operators from 'Parameters.math\_operators'.
+- A “maths part” is substituted with a placeholder from rotating collections 'math\_repl\_display\*', if it does not consist only of punctuation marks from 'Parameters.math\_punctuation' or of operators from 'Parameters.math\_operators'.